kristianhalte/example-github-issues/README.md

 - [ ] resolve 1 issue with commit
 - [ ] fix 1 issue with commit
 - [ ] close 1 issue with commit
+- [ ] raise 1 issue to existing issue
 - [ ] reference issue ID in issue comment
 - [ ] reference issue ID in commit comment
 - [ ] reference commit hash in issue comment